 5 Tips to Ensure You’re Keeping Up With Your Health

-When the COVID-19 pandemic first struck, people’s concerns about their health were in a heightened state.
+When the COVID-19 pandemic first struck, people’s concerns about their health were heightened.
 However, with vaccines rolling out and restrictions lifted, anxiety has begun to wane.
-Yet it’s essential to make your health a priority at all times, even when the risks seem less pressing.
+Yet it’s essential to prioritize your health at all times, even when the risks seem less pressing.

-With so many issues clamoring for your attention, it can be hard to keep your health at the forefront.
+With so many issues clamoring for your attention, keeping your health at the forefront can be hard.
 If you don’t manage to prioritize it, however, your health may start to suffer.
 These tips will help you be mindful of your health at all times to ensure your overall well-being:

 1. Get Tested Regularly